juice-shop/pwning-juice-shop/part1/customization.md

     used as a favicon.
 Defaults to `"favicon_v2.ico"`
-  * `numberOfRandomFakeUsers` represents the number of random user accounts to be created on top of the pre-defined ones (which are required for serveral challenges).
+  * `numberOfRandomFakeUsers` represents the number of random user accounts to be created on top of the pre-defined ones (which are required for several challenges).
 Defaults to `0`, meaning no additional users are created.
   * `showChallengeSolvedNotifications` shows or hides all instant _"challenge solved"_-notifications.
 Recommended to set to `false`